Batch Processing

 Document Selection Tips

-- Review document quality before batch processing
+- Review document quality before attaching

 - Large batches may take several minutes